akshaya-code/javasorting/README.md

 # javasorting
-akshaya's implementation of sorting algorithms
+akshaya's implementation of sorting algorithms.<br />
-The ArraySorting.java contains a bunch of sorting programs like insertioSort,bubbleSort,quickSort and mergeSort etc.
+The ArraySorting.java contains a bunch of sorting programs like insertionSort,bubbleSort,quickSort and mergeSort etc.<br />
 The Driver.java only tests those sorting programs